Q: May I just go to the Ohio Valley Hospital School of Radiography and receive a radiologic certificate?

 Q: Are there dorms at the Ohio Valley Hospital School of Radiography campus?

-A: No, but full-time students may take advantage of the dorms available at La Roche College.
+A: No, but full-time students may take advantage of the dorms available at La Roche University.

 Q: Why do I have to 'Career Shadow' at Ohio Valley Hospital prior to applying to your program?